Splaktar/boomerang-gae/README.md

 GDG Boomerang for App Engine (Java)
 ==============================
 This is forked from the [GDG-X boomerang] project.
+Unlike that project, you are able to test this project locally and have all of the API calls work.

 GDG boilerplate, feeds from DevSite and Google+ using AngularJS and Twitter Bootstrap.